axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-rule/_index.md

   - *id*: The globally unique ID of the rule.

-  - *class*: The class of the rule — syslog-ng assigns this class to the messages matching a pattern of this rule.
+  - *class*: The class of the rule — this class is assigned to the messages matching a pattern of this rule.